mtumilowicz/java11-intersection-type/README.md

     closed2
     ```
 # serializing lambda
-Note that using type inference you can easily make lambda serializable:
+Note that using type inference and intersection types you can easily make lambda serializable:
 ```
 var serializable = (Serializable & Supplier<String>)() -> "a";
 ```